ERP of the year in the process manufacturing industry – Yaveon 365. Uncover the story behind the ERP champion!

 Conflicting objectives in production planning: the polylemma

-In production planning and control, different objectives often collide – and not all of them can be achieved optimally at the same time.
+In production planning and control, different objectives often compete with one another – and not all can be optimized at the same time.
 This is referred to as the polylemma of production planning.

-• High machine utilization often leads to longer throughput times
+• High machine utilization often leads to longer lead times

 • Low inventory levels increase the risk of delivery bottlenecks